How to clean an outdoor rug – 6 easy steps recommended by experts

 Outdoor rugs may be hardwearing against the elements, but they do need cleaning to keep them looking in tip-top condition

-Spring is the perfect time to give your outdoor rug a seasonal refresh to ensure it's clean and ready to dress any outdoor space in style.
+Now is the perfect time to give your outdoor rug a seasonal refresh, ensuring it's clean and ready to style any outdoor space.

-Outdoor rugs are the latest garden trend taking over patios and decking, perfect for dressing outdoor living ideas and blurring the lines of indoor and outside space but they can soon become dirty due to the nature of living outside in the elements.
+Outdoor rugs are the latest garden trend taking over patios and decking, perfect for dressing up outdoor living ideas and blurring the lines between indoor and outdoor space.
+However, they can soon become dirty due to the nature of living outside in the elements.

 How to clean an outdoor rug in 6 easy steps